Living with HIV

 - Substance Abuse and Mental Health Services Administration (SAMHSA)

-SAMSHA is a U.S. government agency that offers resources for those looking for help with mental health or substance abuse and addiction.
-SAMHSA’s Behavioral Health Treatment Services Locator allows visitors to confidentially search for mental health and substance addiction treatment facilities anywhere in the United States.
-SAMHSA also operates a 24-hour National Helpline for people looking for information and treatment referrals related to mental health and substance abuse disorders, and a 24-hour Suicide Prevention Lifeline for anyone experiencing suicidal thoughts.
+SAMSHA is a U.S. government agency that offers resources for those looking for help with mental health problems or for substance abuse or addiction.
+SAMHSA’s Behavioral Health Treatment Services Locator allows people to confidentially search for mental health and substance abuse or addiction treatment facilities anywhere in the United States.
+SAMHSA also operates a 24-hour National Helpline for people looking for information and treatment referrals related to mental health and substance abuse disorders, and a 24-hour Suicide Prevention Lifeline that provides support to people in suicidal crisis or emotional distress.

 - Help for Mental Illnesses, from NIMH